Partner Program Design

-What partner results are important to you?
+- Firstly, what partner results are important to you?

-What business benefits are important to your partners?
+- Secondly, what business benefits are important to your partners?

-And what are the relative importance weights?
+- Finally, what are the relative importance weights?

 After documenting these, the next step involves mapping out the parameters of the “business deal” — the “gives” and “gets.”
 What specific business behaviors do you want to “get” from your partners (program requirements) and what are you willing and able to “give” in return (program benefits)?
 How would your channel partners answer these questions?
 The results of these two exercises create the focus you need to articulate a clear, relevant partner program with appropriate levels of funding and resource allocation.

 One of the most challenging decisions for vendors is how to design the program tier structure.
 What started out as a way to manage channel conflict has evolved into a very sophisticated – and complex – method of managing mutual investment.
 There are two common mistakes vendors make when designing program tiers.

 - Continuing to prioritize and reward behaviors that partners have already internalized.
 For example, moving to solution selling or incorporating services into their business models.